-Known as “Stumptown” to locals (it’s the town’s original name), Whitefish, Montana, is an unpretentious town where outdoorsy residents take full advantage of easy access to the semidry powder, numerous groomed runs and open forest glades.
-A gateway to the west side of Glacier National Park, this über-pretty Rocky Mountain village hosts hordes of hikers and mountain bikers in summer months.
-But in winter, when the town is swathed in snow in its location at the base of a terrific ski resort, tourism is light compared to other well-known western ski towns like Sun Valley or Vail.
-The rewards are yours: short lift lines, nicely priced lodge rooms, dozens of terrific eateries and stunning scenery in relative solitude.
+Known as “Stumptown” to locals (it’s the town’s original name), Whitefish, Montana, is an unpretentious town where resident skiers take full advantage of easy access to the semidry powder, numerous groomed runs and open forest glades.
+A gateway to the west side of Glacier National Park, this über-pretty Rocky Mountain village also hosts hordes of hikers and mountain bikers in summer months.
+But in winter, when the town is cocooned in snow in its location at the base of a terrific ski resort, tourism is light compared with other well-known Western ski towns such as Sun Valley or Vail.
+The rewards are yours: short lift lines, nicely priced lodge rooms, dozens of terrific eateries and stunning scenery.

 Best for: Laid-back skiers, powder hounds, adventurous families

-The scene: Less of a ski resort and more of a real mountain town, where small restaurants, cozy cafés and the mountain’s ski glades host as many locals as tourists.
+The scene: It’s less of a ski resort and more of a real mountain town, where small restaurants, cozy cafés and the mountain’s ski glades host as many locals as tourists.

-Snow fun: Go downhill skiing or snowboarding at Whitefish Mountain Resort on Big Mountain, just six miles north of town, where 3,000 skiable acres include 105 runs (some beginner runs), a vast powder bowl, glades for tree skiing and nine lifts.
+Snow fun: Go downhill skiing or snowboarding at Whitefish Mountain Resort on Big Mountain, just 6 miles north of town, where 3,000 skiable acres include 105 marked trails (some beginner runs), a vast powder bowl, glades for tree skiing and four terrain parks.
 The resort’s Ski & Ride School will get your beginner kids of all ages comfortable on the slopes, with the option of private lessons.
 The Kids Center offers on-site child care.
 The fully stocked ski rental shop includes adaptive equipment for people with disabilities.
-(One-day lift tickets $39–$76; kids 6 and younger free.)
+(One-day lift tickets $42–$83; kids 6 and younger ski free.)

 Breakfast like a local: Debate powder versus crud with locals over huevos rancheros or a stack of buttermilk pancakes at The Buffalo Cafe.

-Brew with a view: Head upstairs at Great Northern Brewing Company (that’s where the tables with great views are) and order the flagship craft lager, made with local hops and handpicked Montana huckleberries, gourmet sandwich baskets and kettle chips.
-Don’t miss the kid-friendly game room with shuffleboard and darts.
+Brew with a view: Head upstairs at Great Northern Brewing Company — that’s where the tables with great views are — and order the flagship craft lager, made with local hops and handpicked Montana huckleberries, gourmet sandwich baskets and kettle chips.

 Post-slope shopping: Browse the Western-style downtown and end up at Stumptown Marketplace, a rustic indoor mall where you can sample artisan cheese, share a gooey cinnamon roll, stock up on fine teas and buy in bulk at a candy store.

 Stay: The Lodge at Whitefish Lake boasts an indoor pool framed by a rock waterfall and a grand Northwest-style communal lobby for playing Scrabble beside a roaring fire.
-Spacious lodge rooms feature a gas fireplace, TV and Wi-Fi (rates from $180 for a family of four, with suites and condos also available).
+The spacious lodge rooms feature a gas fireplace, TV and Wi-Fi; suites and condos are also available.

-Get there: Whitefish is a nine-hour drive from Seattle (mostly on Interstate 90 E), but Alaska Airlines flies directly from Seattle to Glacier Park International Airport daily.
-Or, for the quintessential winter adventure, ride the rails from Seattle to Whitefish and soak in the scenery on Amtrak’s Empire Builder train.
+Get there: Whitefish is a 9-hour drive from Seattle (mostly on I-90 east), but Alaska Airlines flies directly from Seattle to Glacier Park International Airport daily.
+Or, for the quintessential winter adventure, ride the rails from Seattle to Whitefish, soaking in the scenery on Amtrak’s Empire Builder Train.

-At nearly 3,200 feet, this Wild West–themed mountain town enjoys regular fresh blankets of snow in winter, so if you’re dressing like the locals, you’ll want to make sure your cowboy hats and boots are waterproofed.
-While the downtown wooden boardwalks and Old West storefront facades are mostly for the benefit of tourists like us, Sisters’ 19th-century vibe isn’t a total gimmick — the town was established way back in 1888 as a pioneer stagecoach pit stop.
-Today, it’s a gateway to backcountry and downhill skiing, snowshoeing, hiking and fly-fishing.
+At its elevation of nearly 3,200 feet, this Wild West-themed mountain town enjoys regular fresh blankets of snow in winter, so if you’re dressing like the locals, you’ll want to make sure your cowboy hats and boots are waterproofed.
+While the downtown wooden boardwalks and Old West storefront facades are mostly for the benefit of city slickers like us, Sisters’ 19th-century vibe isn’t a total gimmick — the town was established way back in 1888 as a stagecoach pit stop.
+Today, it’s a gateway to backcountry and downhill skiing, snowshoeing, hiking and fly-fishing adventures.